Walt Kowalski: Views and morality

 Walt initially is depicted as openly prejudiced, specifically toward East Asian people, often using ethnic slurs such as "gook" to describe them.
 He also dislikes Japanese automakers and is vocal about his dislike of rice burners (in contrast to traditional American muscle cars).
 Over the course of the film, Walt comes to appreciate the Hmong culture and people.

 He also utilizes slurs when bantering with others, including his Italian-American barber Martin whom he calls a "wop" and "dago", as well as his Irish-American friend whom he calls a "mick".
+He also calls a gang of African-American youths he confronts in the film "spooks".

 Todd McCarthy of Variety said that Walt's "racist mutterings, which employ every imaginable epithet for Asians, are blunt and nasty, but Eastwood grunts them out in an over-the-top way that provokes laughs, and his targets are no less sparing of him."
 Walt originally perceives his Hmong neighbors as being generic Asians rather than as the Hmong that they are.
 Mark Jenkins of National Public Radio says "He hates everything new or foreign, so much so that he growls at the modern world like a junkyard dog."
 Tom Charity says that the character's "racist Bunker mentality thaws" when Sue introduces him to Hmong food.

 John Serba of The Grand Rapids Press says that the intolerance demonstrated by Walt "goes deeper than skin color" since he is also against stupidity, "trait that transcends superficialities".
 Serba adds that "his definition of unintelligent is broader than the average person's, thus, his conversations tend to become confrontations quickly, and perhaps surprisingly, to our amusement."

 Wanda Teays, author of Seeing the Light: Exploring Ethics Through Movies, said that Walt originally is a "moral absolutist" who believes that values are universal and do not differ at all even if the context is different.
 She said that after Walt beats a gangster in retaliation for an attack on Thao Vang Lor, the gangsters retaliate by attacking Sue Lor.
 Teays said that this causes him to rethink his tactics.